github-pfeifer-syscon-de/monglmm/README.md

 ![Monglmm](monglmm.png "monglmm")

+- graphs for cpu,memory,network,disk,gpu,clock and sensors
+- display of top three processes using cpu and memory
+- display of pocess tree indicating high cpu usage, details are visible on selection, on double click classic gui views
+- overview of disk alloation
+- display of network connections with protocol and domain-names
+- viewing of log entries (as configured with genericImg)
+- support for g15-keyboard lcd and keys

-Build with autotools, requires genericGlm (see there for some basic build infos).
+Build with autotools, requires genericImg, genericGlm (see there for some basic build infos).

 <pre>
 configure:<br>